Saint Mark (Tzanes)

-Saint Mark is a tempera painting by Emmanuel Tzanes.
+Saint Mark is a tempera-on-wood painting created c.
+1657 by Emmanuel Tzanes.
 Tzanes was a Cretan painter who migrated to Corfu and Venice.
 He settled in Venice with his brothers Konstantinos Tzanes and poet Marinos Tzanes.
 Konstantinos was a famous painter.
 Their combined existing works number over 150.
-Emmanuel replaced famous Greek painter Philotheos Skoufos as the priest of San Giorgio De Greco.
+Emmanuel replaced Greek painter Philotheos Skoufos as the priest of San Giorgio dei Greci.

 Saint Mark is the patron saint of Venice.
 His remains were moved to Venice from Egypt.
 Countless Italian painters painted the subject matter.
 He was considered one of the first historiographers of the new Christian religion.
 He was associated with the Apostle Peter.
 His gospel consists of collections of miracle stories, controversy stories, parables, and a passion narrative.
 He founded the first church of Alexandria Egypt.